 All companies are required to keep a Register of People with Significant Control (PSC) and to file relevant information at Companies House.
-At Isaacs Solutions, we can provide guidance on PSC obligation in the West Yorkshire area.
+At Isaacs, we can provide guidance on PSC obligation in the West Yorkshire area.

 All companies (except certain listed companies) are required to keep a register of people with significant control (PSC register) and, file relevant information at Companies House.
 This requirement is in addition to those in respect of existing registers.